kobyrthr/savvydeco/README.md

 - Over coming strange errors that were not related to our code (favicon?)
 - Resolve github conflict errors that really did not exist.
 - Devoting extra time to getting this project completed and working.
+- Getting edit button to show for only the respective seller.

 # Words of Wisdom: